Find a show or venue

 Penny pinching and bad tempered old miser Ebenezer Scrooge goes on the adventure of his life, from his past to his present and beyond and learns that the value of gold will never equal that of genuine love for his fellow men.
 The classic tale thrills with it's beloved characters and message of compassion, love and kindness and of course, Christmas spirit!

 Ever since Charles Dickens first penned A Christmas Carol in 1843, it has seen myriad stage adaptations and the popularity of this tale of redemption and second chances has seemingly never waned.
 From stage to screen, opera to one man show, it is one of the most influential Christmas shows and a traditional holiday outing that defines the joy of the Yuletide period for most of us.
-Don't miss it when it returns to Hanover Theatre for the Performing Arts in Worcester, MA, showing from 19 Dec 2014 to 28 Dec 2014.
+Don't miss it when it returns to Hanover Theatre for the Performing Arts in Worcester, MA, Ended 27 Dec 2015.

 Suitable for the whole family

-Please note: The term Hanover Theatre for the Performing Arts as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Hanover Theatre for the Performing Arts and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Hanover Theatre for the Performing Arts and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Hanover Theatre for the Performing Arts and/or A Christmas Carol as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Hanover Theatre for the Performing Arts and/or A Christmas Carol and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Hanover Theatre for the Performing Arts and/or A Christmas Carol and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.